 Meanwhile, the king, his family and their inner circle sought refuge in the chamber of the Legislative Assembly.
 Under the leadership of the skilled orator Pierre Vergniaud, the Assembly agreed to provide the king with sanctuary.
 The promise was a hollow one since the Assembly building was largely unguarded.
 By midday, the hall was surrounded by thousands of republican soldiers and armed Parisians.
 The Assembly’s deputies received an ultimatum, via members of the radical Commune, demanding the abolition of the monarchy and the voluntary dissolution of the Assembly itself.
 Their position effectively hopeless, the Assembly’s deputies quickly acquiesced to these demands.
 On August 11th the Legislative Assembly voted to suspend the king, replacing him with a five-man executive council.
 It also convened democratic elections for a new national convention, scheduled for the following month.

-This 24 hours produced more political change than any of the revolution’s other journées.
-France was transformed from a constitutional monarchy to a burgeoning republic; the moderate Paris Commune was replaced by radicals from the sections.
+This 24 hour period produced more political change than any of the revolution’s other journées.
+France was transformed from a constitutional monarchy to a burgeoning republic, while the moderate Paris Commune was overthrown and refilled with radicals from the sections.
 The deposed king and his family were imprisoned in the Temple in northern Paris.
 The Legislative Assembly, under pressure from the Commune, voted itself into oblivion and prepared to hand power to a new national convention.
 The Constitution of 1791 was abandoned and its distinctions between ‘active’ and ‘passive citizens’ were discarded; elections for the new convention would be based on universal suffrage.
-On August 25th the Assembly voted to abolish all feudal dues without compensation, unless the seigneur could produce a valid contract (few of them could).
+On August 25th, the Assembly voted to abolish all feudal dues without compensation, unless the seigneur could produce a valid contract (which few of them could).
 This resolution virtually ended seigneurialism in France, going much further than the August Decrees of 1789.
-The revolutionary Commune, now under the control of Danton and other radicals, held sway in the capital, silencing royalist and moderate publishers and arresting scores of nobles and non-juring priests.
+The revolutionary Commune, now under the control of Danton and other radicals, held sway in the capital, silencing Royalist and moderate publishers and arresting scores of nobles and non-juring priests.
 The Marquis de Lafayette, outraged at the events of August 10th, tried to organise a counter-revolution to restore the monarchy.
-Unable to drum up enough support and facing arrest himself, Lafayette fled France and the revolution, ending up a prisoner of the Austrians.
+Unable to drum up enough support, and facing arrest himself, Lafayette fled France and the revolution and ended up a prisoner of the Austrians.

 1. The August 10th 1792 attack on the Tuileries was an insurrectionary action by Republican soldiers and the people of Paris, who wanted to depose the king and abolish the monarchy.